careem/mockingbird/README.md

 WARNING: If you do not what to use the plugin you can use the old way of manual mock generation, check [Mocks](https://github.com/careem/mockingbird#mocks) or [Spies](https://github.com/careem/mockingbird#spies)

+WARNING: The plugin manipulates ksp source sets adding the platform source set to the common source set, this workaround will make other ksp task applied to platform test targets not working properly.

 #### Plugin Setup

 To start using the plugin you need to include it in your project `build.gradle.kts` or `build.gradle`